Zoey's OG Xbox

 9. Jet Set Radio Future (2002)

 The biggest win for Microsoft’s Xbox was probably the failure of Sega’s Dreamcast.
-While Sega went multiplatform after pulling out of the console market, they seemed to favor the Xbox, perhaps feeling soured from their rivalries with Nintendo and Sony.
+While Sega went multiplatform after pulling out of the console market, they seemed to favor the Xbox, at least in the beginning, perhaps feeling soured from their rivalries with Nintendo and Sony.
 If the Dreamcast’s lifespan was cut short, its library lived on through the Xbox.
 Games like , , and Shenmue all found their way to Microsoft’s console.

 2002’s Jet Set Radio Future is a good example of this, being a sequel to 2000’s Jet Grind Radio.
-Well, technically, it’s not a sequel, instead existing in its own timeline.
+Well, technically, it’s not a sequel; it exists in its own timeline.
 It could be called a do-over, as it carries over a similar plot, the same characters, and the same fast and addicting gameplay.
-The biggest difference is that Jet Set Radio Future has a more♔ open structure and drops the time limit of the original.
+The biggest difference is that Jet Set Radio Future has a more open structure an🦩d drops the time limit of ಌthe original.

 Splinter Cell Chaos Theory Xbox